Altanis-Wu/dissertation/overallScript/Overall.md

 **Matplotlib**: Used to visualize the dataset.
 **PyMySQL**: Used to read the data from database.
 **Pandas**: Used to convert the result from database to dataframe.

+Make a table about the dataset in database.
+Find working status is the most important part.